JuliaAI/Imbalance.jl/paper.md

 A `ratios` hyperparameter or similar is always present to control the degree of oversampling or undersampling to be done for each class.
 All hyperparameters for a resampling method have default values that can be overridden.

-The set of resampling techniques implemented in `Imbalance.jl` and `MLJBalancing.jl` are shown in the table below.
-Note that although no combination resampling techniques are explicitly presented, they are easy to form using the `BalancedModel` wrapper found in `MLJBalancing.jl`.
+The set of resampling techniques implemented in either `Imbalance.jl` or `MLJBalancing.jl` are shown in the table below.
+Note that although no combination resampling techniques are explicitly presented, they are easy to form using the `BalancedModel` wrapper found in `MLJBalancing.jl` which can wrap an arbitrary number of resamplers in sequence.

 : Resampling techniques implemented in `Imbalance.jl` and `MLJBalancing.jl`. []{label="techniques"}